Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/08-button-types/02-page.md

 2. Select a file
 3. Upload it to the URL specified in the "`action=""`" attribute.

-Most of the visual appearance for this type of box, as well as the subsequent 'file browser' will be dictated by the users browser & OS
+Most of the visual appearance for this type of box, as well as the subsequent 'file browser' will be dictated by the user's browser & OS

 <div class="codepen-embed">